This years’ Clyde Munro Clinical Conference was another huge success!

 About Jonathan Sandler

-Jonathan is one of only four British Orthodontics with European Board Certification as well as the author of over 125 peer reviewed publications.
+Jonathan is one of only four British Orthodontics with European Board Certification as well as the author of over 125 peer-reviewed publications.
 Jonathan was Chairman at the World of Orthodontics Conference in London 2015, was President of the Angle Society of Europe in 2017 & 2018 and is currently President of the British Orthodontic Society.

 Jonathan has a number of qualifications in Orthodontics and was also an Examiner for the Royal College of Surgeons of Edinburgh and ISFE Examiner Royal College of Surgeons of England.
 Jonathan has been an Examiner for the European Board of Orthodontics for the past 3 years.

 Next up was Bobby Broadfoot who discussed how to build resilience and handle stress within the dental practice.
-He spoke about his tips of reducing the impact of stress, how to recognise the signs of stress in both yourself and in colleagues and knowing which actions to take during stressful situations.
+He spoke about his tips for reducing the impact of stress, how to recognise the signs of stress in both yourself and in colleagues and knowing which actions to take during stressful situations.

 About Bobby Broadfoot

 After twenty years as a GDP in Ayrshire, Bobby became the Regional Advisor for the West of Scotland Vocational Training Schemes.

 After 5 years in a senior management post with Greater Glasgow Health Board, involving a stressful reorganisation, the opportunity of a stress management qualification seemed like a good idea.
 The Diploma in Stress Management (DSM) proved invaluable in his next role as Dento-legal Advisor with Dental Protection.

 Although now retired, Bobby has spoken on the subject of managing the stress of life in a dental practice at various conferences and training events over the past 10 years.